Kurumi Nara: 2022: Retirement

 The final tournament of her career was the Pan Pacific Open in September where she competed as a qualifying wildcard and lost in the second round to Isabella Shinikova.

 Playing style

 Kurumi Nara rarely wins points outright.
 Instead, she plays a patient game and tends to edge into points, gradually increasing the angle and/or power of her shots, and prefers a punishing forehand or volley to close the point out.
 Her patience is also reflected in her serve, which (especially for her size) has quite a high ball toss.
 Her serve lacks the punch of players like Serena Williams or Maria Sharapova, but depends on placement and spin.
 Her short stature has definitely shaped her play style which, while aggressive, does not emphasize power, but more swinging the momentum in her favour and finishing the point off.
 Her strong forehand is her main weapon.

 Equipment

-Nara who prefers to play on hardcourts, uses a Srixon racquet and Dunlop Sport shoes.
+Nara who prefers to play on hardcourts, used a Srixon racquet and Dunlop Sport shoes.